neo4j/graph-data-science/doc/README.md

 # GDS Docs README

 ## Setup

 We use asciidoc for writing documentation, and we render it to both HTML and PDF.

-### A note on inline LaTeX: you can't

-Currently, our toolchain cannot render LaTeX snippets into PDF (works for HTML tho!).
-So we are unable to use it.

-What you can do though is use _cursive_, `monospace` and `.svg` images for anything more complicated. https://www.codecogs.com/latex/eqneditor.php is helpful for inputting LaTeX and outputting `.svg` images, or any other image format for that matter.
-We seem to use `.svg` so maybe stick to that.

 ### Rendering the docs locally